Most supplements are a waste of time and money. Let’s talk about the ones that aren’t.

 Table of Contents

-I have a complicated relationship with supplements.
+Supplements are complicated.
 On one hand, they’re often overhyped, over-marketed, and over relied upon.
 On the other hand, supplements backed by legitimate nutrition science can offer convenient and relatively easy advantages.

 So are supplements necessary?

 - The foundation of our health is high quality nutrition, challenging training, and adequate sleep and recovery.
 You can’t out-supplement poor sleep or a crappy diet.